tjoyal/tjoyal.github.io/_posts/2022-08-03-gmail-aliases.md

 <img src="/assets/posts/gmail-aliases/images/image10.png" width="409" height="81">

-Once the code is entered, the alias will has been created successfully!
+Once the code is entered, the alias will have been created successfully!